woossi0/suite/docs/usermanual/source/install/windows/tomcat/install.rst

 2. Copy the :file:`suite-docs.war` into :file:`webapps` to deploy.

-  .. note:: Remember to restart your application server
+  .. note:: It will take a moment for Tomcat to notice the web application and make it available, there is no need to restart your application server.

 3. Use your browser to open the web application at `localhost:8080/suite-docs <http://localhost:8080/suite-docs/>`__.